 HDMC was established in the State of California in 2002 and began offering classes in 2003.
 It started with campuses in Lancaster, California, and added its first branch in 2008 in Bakersfield, California.
 Due to enrollment growth and high demand for its services, HDMC expanded to add a branch campus in Temecula, California campus in order to accommodate 250 to 400 additional students.
 HDMC offers UT, VN, VN Associate of Applied Science degree program, Associate Degree of Nursing, nursing assistant, MRI Associate of Applied Science, cardiac sonography, pharmacy technician, dental assisting, clinical medical assisting, medical administrative assisting programs, medical billing and coding, veterinary assistant, phlebotomy technician avocational, nursing assistant avocational, and UT Associate of Applied Science degree programs.
-HDMC also plans to offer an emergency medical technician (EMT) program beginning in October 2024 and is in the process of obtaining approvals for the program (for which HDMC is not planning to apply for ED approval to make Title IV Program funds available for students who enroll in the program).
-As of December 31, 2024, HDMC had 1,774 students enrolled in its programs.
+HDMC also recently obtained approvals to offer at its Temecula campus an emergency medical technician (EMT) program (for which HDMC is not planning to apply for ED approval to make Title IV Program funds available for students who enroll in the program).
+HDMC began providing instruction to its first cohort of EMT students in April 2025.
+As of March 31, 2025, HDMC had 2,081 students enrolled in its programs.